techidaily/site-android-pokemon-go/source/_posts/in-2024-what-legendaries-are-in-pokemon-platinum-on-infinix-note-30i-drfone-by-drfone-virtual-android.md

      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-direct.techidaily.com/new-innovative-iphone-close-up-tips-for-astounding-photos/"><u>[New] Innovative iPhone Close-Up Tips for Astounding Photos</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/updated-2024-approved-the-most-popular-and-praised-prime-originals-on-twitter/"><u>[Updated] 2024 Approved The Most Popular & Praised Prime Originals on Twitter</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-boost-your-content-access-free-vocal-sfx-for-2024/"><u>[Updated] Boost Your Content Access Free Vocal SFX for 2024</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/2024-approved-keeping-your-views-private-top-5-insta-tools/"><u>2024 Approved Keeping Your Views Private - Top 5 Insta Tools</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/2024-approved-perfectly-filled-no-ad-android-screen-recording/"><u>2024 Approved Perfectly Filled No-Ad Android Screen Recording</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/all-you-need-to-know-about-mega-greninja-for-oppo-find-x6-drfone-by-drfone-virtual-android/"><u>All You Need To Know About Mega Greninja For Oppo Find X6 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/best-pokemons-for-pvp-matches-in-pokemon-go-for-samsung-galaxy-a23-5g-drfone-by-drfone-virtual-android/"><u>Best Pokemons for PVP Matches in Pokemon Go For Samsung Galaxy A23 5G | Dr.fone</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/guide-pour-linstallation-de-comment-installer-handbrake-plus-libdvdcss-sur-macwindows-10-pour-le-detournage-dvd/"><u>Guide Pour L'installation De Comment Installer HandBrake + LibDVDCSS Sur Mac/Windows 10 Pour Le Détournage DVD</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/guide-to-resolving-the-issue-of-airpods-mic-not-working-under-windows-11/"><u>Guide to Resolving the Issue of AirPods Mic Not Working Under Windows 11</u></a></li>
+<li><a href="https://facebook-video-footage.techidaily.com/updated-in-2024-engage-and-learn-students-choice-of-best-historical-youtubes/"><u>[Updated] In 2024, Engage & Learn Students' Choice of Best Historical YouTubes</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/updated-transforming-your-android-into-a-broadcast-hub/"><u>[Updated] Transforming Your Android Into a Broadcast Hub</u></a></li>
+<li><a href="https://screen-sharing-recording.techidaily.com/2024-approved-mastering-minecrafts-geometric-forms-circular-and-spherical-creation/"><u>2024 Approved Mastering Minecraft's Geometric Forms Circular & Spherical Creation</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/3-ways-to-unlock-iphone-15-pro-max-without-passcode-or-face-id-drfone-by-drfone-ios/"><u>3 Ways to Unlock iPhone 15 Pro Max without Passcode or Face ID | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-nokia-130-music-drfone-by-drfone-virtual-android/"><u>Here are Some Pro Tips for Pokemon Go PvP Battles On Nokia 130 Music | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/9-mind-blowing-tricks-to-hatch-eggs-in-pokemon-go-without-walking-on-nokia-c110-drfone-by-drfone-virtual-android/"><u>9 Mind-Blowing Tricks to Hatch Eggs in Pokemon Go Without Walking On Nokia C110 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/how-do-you-get-sun-stone-evolutions-in-pokemon-for-infinix-hot-40-drfone-by-drfone-virtual-android/"><u>How Do You Get Sun Stone Evolutions in Pokémon For Infinix Hot 40? | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/how-to-deal-with-the-lava-blaze-curve-5g-screen-black-but-still-works-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Deal With the Lava Blaze Curve 5G Screen Black But Still Works? | Dr.fone</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/how-to-factory-unlock-your-telstra-iphone-6s-by-drfone-ios/"><u>How To Factory Unlock Your Telstra iPhone 6s</u></a></li>
+<li><a href="https://driver-download.techidaily.com/essential-m-audio-fast-track-driver-for-windows-users-on-any-version-of-the-operating-system/"><u>Essential M-Audio Fast Track Driver for Windows Users on Any Version of the Operating System</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/how-to-get-and-use-pokemon-go-promo-codes-on-infinix-hot-40i-drfone-by-drfone-virtual-android/"><u>How to Get and Use Pokemon Go Promo Codes On Infinix Hot 40i | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/how-to-use-ispoofer-on-infinix-smart-8-plus-drfone-by-drfone-virtual-android/"><u>How to use iSpoofer on Infinix Smart 8 Plus? | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-all-you-need-to-know-about-mega-greninja-for-nokia-c210-drfone-by-drfone-virtual-android/"><u>In 2024, All You Need To Know About Mega Greninja For Nokia C210 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-can-i-use-itools-gpx-file-to-catch-the-rare-pokemon-on-nokia-c02-drfone-by-drfone-virtual-android/"><u>In 2024, Can I use iTools gpx file to catch the rare Pokemon On Nokia C02 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-can-i-use-itools-gpx-file-to-catch-the-rare-pokemon-on-oppo-a78-drfone-by-drfone-virtual-android/"><u>In 2024, Can I use iTools gpx file to catch the rare Pokemon On Oppo A78 | Dr.fone</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/hyper-accelerated-computing-with-the-supercharged-ryzen-9-9950x-surge-to-a-stunning-6ghz-overclock-boost-multi-core-outputs-by-27-and-lead-in-geekbench-benc40/"><u>Hyper-Accelerated Computing with the Supercharged Ryzen 9 9950X: Surge to a Stunning 6GHz Overclock, Boost Multi-Core Outputs by 27% & Lead in Geekbench Benchmarking</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-detailed-guide-of-ispoofer-for-pogo-installation-on-tecno-pop-7-pro-drfone-by-drfone-virtual-android/"><u>In 2024, Detailed guide of ispoofer for pogo installation On Tecno Pop 7 Pro | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-hacks-to-do-pokemon-go-trainer-battles-for-nokia-c12-drfone-by-drfone-virtual-android/"><u>In 2024, Hacks to do pokemon go trainer battles For Nokia C12 | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-hacks-to-do-pokemon-go-trainer-battles-for-motorola-moto-e13-drfone-by-drfone-virtual-android/"><u>In 2024, Hacks to do pokemon go trainer battles For Motorola Moto E13 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-here-are-some-reliable-ways-to-get-pokemon-go-friend-codes-for-motorola-moto-g84-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Here Are Some Reliable Ways to Get Pokemon Go Friend Codes For Motorola Moto G84 5G | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-hacks-to-do-pokemon-go-trainer-battles-for-tecno-phantom-v-fold-drfone-by-drfone-virtual-android/"><u>In 2024, Hacks to do pokemon go trainer battles For Tecno Phantom V Fold | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-how-do-you-get-sun-stone-evolutions-in-pokemon-for-lava-storm-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How Do You Get Sun Stone Evolutions in Pokémon For Lava Storm 5G? | Dr.fone</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/in-2024-how-to-remove-find-my-iphone-without-apple-id-on-your-iphone-se-2022-by-drfone-ios/"><u>In 2024, How to Remove Find My iPhone without Apple ID On your iPhone SE (2022)?</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-how-to-use-pokemon-emerald-master-ball-cheat-on-oppo-find-x7-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Pokémon Emerald Master Ball Cheat On Oppo Find X7 | Dr.fone</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-send-and-fake-live-location-on-facebook-messenger-of-your-itel-a60-drfone-by-drfone-virtual-android/"><u>In 2024, How to Send and Fake Live Location on Facebook Messenger Of your Itel A60 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-preparation-to-beat-giovani-in-pokemon-go-for-tecno-pop-8-drfone-by-drfone-virtual-android/"><u>In 2024, Preparation to Beat Giovani in Pokemon Go For Tecno Pop 8 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-ultimate-guide-to-catch-the-regional-located-pokemon-for-motorola-moto-g34-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Ultimate Guide to Catch the Regional-Located Pokemon For Motorola Moto G34 5G | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-what-pokemon-evolve-with-a-dawn-stone-for-oneplus-ace-2v-drfone-by-drfone-virtual-android/"><u>In 2024, What Pokémon Evolve with A Dawn Stone For OnePlus Ace 2V? | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-unova-stone-pokemon-go-evolution-list-and-how-catch-them-for-htc-u23-pro-drfone-by-drfone-virtual-android/"><u>In 2024, Unova Stone Pokémon Go Evolution List and How Catch Them For HTC U23 Pro | Dr.fone</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/navigating-windows-11s-advanced-setup/"><u>Navigating Windows 11'S Advanced Setup</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/planning-to-use-a-pokemon-go-joystick-on-samsung-galaxy-f04-drfone-by-drfone-virtual-android/"><u>Planning to Use a Pokemon Go Joystick on Samsung Galaxy F04? | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/reasons-why-pokemon-gps-does-not-work-on-nokia-150-2023-drfone-by-drfone-virtual-android/"><u>Reasons why Pokémon GPS does not Work On Nokia 150 (2023)? | Dr.fone</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/stepwise-methodology-for-windows-update-reset/"><u>Stepwise Methodology for Windows Update Reset</u></a></li>
+<li><a href="https://extra-support.techidaily.com/innovators-choice-top-5-state-of-the-art-slow-cams-for-2024/"><u>Innovators' Choice Top 5 State-of-the-Art Slow Cams for 2024</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/top-15-augmented-reality-games-like-pokemon-go-to-play-on-lava-yuva-2-drfone-by-drfone-virtual-android/"><u>Top 15 Augmented Reality Games Like Pokémon GO To Play On Lava Yuva 2 | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/top-15-augmented-reality-games-like-pokemon-go-to-play-on-motorola-moto-g14-drfone-by-drfone-virtual-android/"><u>Top 15 Augmented Reality Games Like Pokémon GO To Play On Motorola Moto G14 | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/what-is-the-best-pokemon-for-pokemon-pvp-ranking-on-tecno-spark-go-2023-drfone-by-drfone-virtual-android/"><u>What is the best Pokemon for pokemon pvp ranking On Tecno Spark Go (2023)? | Dr.fone</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/winx-hd-video-converter-pro-comprehensive-official-feature-breakdown-and-system-requirements/"><u>WinX HD Video Converter Pro: Comprehensive Official Feature Breakdown and System Requirements</u></a></li>
 </ul></div>